check-spelling/duckdb/CONTRIBUTING.md

 ## Outside Contributors

-* Discuss your intended changes with the core team on Github
+* Discuss your intended changes with the core team on GitHub
 * Announce that you are working or want to work on a specific issue
 * Avoid large pull requests - they are much less likely to be merged as they are incredibly hard to review